Most Trusted Certified In-Home Nursing Assistants

 Given the knowledge, skill, and compassion each member of our staff brings to their job every day, the benefits in addressing a diverse range of patients’ needs — accident recovery, specialized therapy, memory care, and attendant care to help with the activities of day-to-day life — are clear.
 However, we would also point out that our patients are not the only ones to benefit.
 Our services are also a reinforcement and a respite for family caregivers, as well as those who want the best care for their loved ones when they cannot be there, whether because of their responsibilities or geography.

 Their extensive training aside, our nurses are also licensed, registered, and certified, as well as being insured and bonded.
-This is common to most nursing agencies in Southeast Michigan.
+This is common to most nursing agencies in Southeast and West Michigan areas.
 So what makes our nurses different?

 Some things can’t be taught in a classroom setting.
 They come by experience, and by temperament.
 The rapport built between our staff and those they serve, the compassion and critical thinking they bring to patient care, their professionalism and attention to detail, and a commitment to cultural awareness set them apart.